sktylr/routeit/examples/simple/README.md

 This example is a simple example that exposes 4 endpoints.
 The application can be run using `go run main.go`.

 `/hello`: This endpoint returns a simple JSON payload.
+It is hardcoded and not dependent on the request input.
 ```bash
 $ curl http://localhost:8080/hello
 {"name":"John Doe","nested":{"age":25,"height":1.82}}